neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 at the click of a `Transfer` button.

-However, the real power comes from customisable transfers, for example downloading a subset of data to an analysis machine.
+However, the real power comes from customisable transfers, for example downloading a subset of data to a machine for analysis.
 Say you wanted to transfer only the first behavioural session from all subjects to an analysis PC.